-Cognitive behavioral therapy (CBT), Mindfulness-based cognitive therapy (MBCT), Psychodynamic, Relational, Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Mindfulness-based Cognitive Therapy (MBCT), Psychodynamic, Relational, Solution-focused, Strengths-based

 My intent is to provide a safe and non-threatening space to discuss strategies to help you cope with and overcome what feels like insurmountable obstacles.
 Whether these difficulties are in dealing with relationships, child-rearing, marriage, work-stress or transitioning life stages, therapy is a useful tool to help individuals navigate these situations.
 I specialize in helping people find authentic and long-lasting healing that contributes to an increased quality of life.
 I take pride in the work I do and am deeply humbled by those who choose me to help them navigate life’s difficult moments.
 My own work is rooted in following my intuition, trusting the process of therapy with my clients and assisting them in finding their own unique path in this life.
 Learning to love ourselves, just as we are, is a radical thing to do in a society and culture that sends us so many messages that we are “not good enough.”
 My hope and intention for all my clients is to help them increase their understanding of who they are and what they want out of this life.
 To help them find the confidence to prioritize themselves and make decisions in their life that reflect their goals and desires.